4ndyOMG/InfraSlueth-Output/README.md

 # InfraSlueth

+InfraSlueth is a collection of hunting rules to identify adversary infrastructure.

 The scripts and rules powering this repository are maintained in a private repository, triggered by a daily scheduled GitHub Action.

 To protect detection techniques, hunting rules will remain private.